 Another major environmental element in Minter's life and work is the indigo plant.
 His journey with indigo began long before he consciously embraced it, steeped in the very soil of his regional, South Carolina-Georgia homeland where indigo was cultivated before the advent of commercial dyes.
 Many enslaved Africans brought with them extensive knowledge and expertise in indigo cultivation and processing from their homelands.
 Some were so valued for their skills that they were called "indigo slaves."

-When Minter and his partner Marcia co-founded and named the Indigo Arts Alliance (IAA), they chose a botanical name not just for its beauty but for its historical meaning and its ability to represent a shared heritage.
+When Daniel and Marcia Minter co-founded and named the Indigo Arts Alliance (IAA), they chose the botanical name for its beauty, historical significance, and its ability to represent a heritage shared by Africans and southern African Americans.

 Reflecting on motivation to found IAA, Minter says “I realized that the work artists do requires other artists — those with similar sensibilities, aesthetics, or a similar care for their community — to serve it in some way and having a place to create and talk about the work.”

-After Minter left Georgia, he lived and worked in Seattle where he met graphic designer Marcia ________ (maiden name), and the couple moved to New York City.
+After Minter left Georgia, he lived and worked in Seattle where he met and married a graphic designer.
+Marcia and Daniel moved to New York City.
 Then, finally they settled in New England by the water – the archipelago of Portland that has lots of inlets.

 I wondered whether after moving to Portland, the water themes became more prominent and the environmental themes expanded in Minter’s multi-media works.